-Remember, anyone who has died, and gone to Heaven, is considered a saint.
-The saints are all those who are now before the throne of God, face to face, in a state of perfect happiness.
-Some of these men and women, who are in Heaven, are called canonized saints.
+Remember, anyone who has died and has gone to Heaven is considered a saint.
+The saints are all those who are now before the throne of God, face-to-face, in a state of perfect happiness.
+Some of these men and women who are in Heaven are called canonized saints.
 This means that after much prayer and much study of their lives on earth, the Catholic Church declares that they are, indeed, in Heaven.
 So that brings us to the question of what our relationship should be with them.

-Since the saints are in Heaven, seeing God face to face, we, as Catholics, believe that they can play two primary roles in our lives.
+Since the saints are in Heaven, seeing God face-to-face, we Catholics believe that they can play two primary roles in our lives.

 First, the lives they lived here on earth give us a great example of how to live.
-So saints are declared saints, by the Catholic Church, in part so that we will be able to study their lives and be inspired to live the same lives of virtue that they did.
+The Catholic Church declares certain people to be saints, in part so that we will be able to study their lives and be inspired to live the same lives of virtue that they did.
 But we believe they take on a second role also.
-Since they are in Heaven, seeing God face to face, we believe that the saints can pray for us in a very special way.
+Since they are in Heaven, seeing God face-to-face, we believe that the saints can pray for us in a very special way.

 So imagine the power of their prayers!

-Here is a very holy person, seeing God face to face, asking God to enter our lives and fill us with His grace.
-It’s kinda like you asking your mom, dad or a good friend to pray for you.
+Here is a very holy person, seeing God face-to-face, asking God to enter our lives and fill us with His grace.
+It’s like you asking your mom, dad, or a good friend to pray for you.
 Sure, we need to pray for ourselves also, but it certainly doesn’t hurt to get all the prayers we can.
-So that’s why we call upon the saints to pray for us.
+That’s why we call upon the saints to pray for us.

-Hope that helps.
-I suggest you pick a favorite saint and daily ask that saint to pray for you.
+I hope that helps.
+I suggest you pick a favorite saint and, each day, ask that saint to pray for you.
 I’m willing to bet that you will notice a difference in your life if you do.